-Demand Signalling is the process of identifying, prioritising, and articulating the most important research questions and innovation challenges that need addressing to deliver against the ambitions set out in the NHS Long Term Plan.
+Research prioritisation is the process of identifying the most important research questions and innovation challenges that need addressing to deliver against the ambitions set out in the NHS Long Term Plan.

-Work on research demand signalling paused during the early stage of the pandemic but has been restarted with initial focus on Mental Health, Learning Disability and Autism, and Stroke.
-Throughout this process, we engaged with a wide range of stakeholders including national policy teams, clinicians, charities, patients and carers and academics, and together we identified specific areas of health needs where research is needed.
-This work will result in the publication of reports which we will use to signal the NHS’s research needs out to funders and researchers.
+Work on research prioritisation paused during the early stage of the pandemic and restarted in 2022, with an initial focus on mental health, learning disability and autism, and stroke.
+Throughout this process, we engaged with a wide range of stakeholders including national policy teams, clinicians, charities, patients, carers, and academics.
+Together, we identified specific areas of health needs where research is needed.
+This work resulted in the publication of reports which are used to signal the NHS’s research needs to funders and researchers.
 The first set of reports are:

-- Research demand signalling: National Learning Disability and Autism Programme– published 20 September 2022
+- Research demand signalling: National Learning Disability and Autism Programme

 At the end of 2022, almost £1 million funding was allocated to further develop 10 innovations to help improve health and care services for autistic people and people with a learning disability, some of which directly address the research questions identified as part of the demand signalling process.
 At the beginning of 2023, a further £11 million was allocated to 7 innovations to support stroke, cardiovascular and respiratory disease.
 The research priorities addressed in the stroke demand signalling report were pivotal in shaping these winning innovations.